miadabrin/miadabrin.github.io/_posts/2025-06-02-catching-the-wagon-on-ai-tooling.markdown

 ![Dragon](/assets/images/wagon-catching.png)

 # Why I am writing this
 Over the last 12 months or so, I feel like there is a widening divide between AI believers and non-AI believers.
 Interestingly a lot of people have not changed their mind all this time even though a lot has changed.
-My goal is not to convince anyone.
-I mostly want to help folks that already feel it have a path towards not falling behind.
+My goal is not to convince anyone but to help folks to have a path towards not falling behind.

 # What AI tooling was